tkoopman/nginx-rpi/README.md

 * /config/fail2ban

 If directories are missing they will be created and populated with default configurations for this build.

+# Tags
+Currently have two active tags.
+## tkoopman/nginx-rpi:latest
+This is running the standard version of nginx for jessie
+## tkoopman/nginx-rpi:backport
+This is running the newer version of nginx from jessie-backports

 # Links
 Docker Hub: https://hub.docker.com/r/tkoopman/nginx-rpi/